FlannelAxis/UbuntuSetupScript/README.md

 This script must be run by a user with sudo permission and someone that has the AD Administrator password.

+Create a partition 5% larger than ram to setup hibernate feature.

 ```
 sudo apt -y install git
 git clone https://github.com/BancroftSchoolOpenSource/UbuntuSetupScript.git